sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 -  **stop\_time (mandatory)**: (epoch) Refers to the ``stop_time`` for
    fetching the data of the asset.
 -  **granularity (optional)**: This refers to the granularity at which data is required.
-If the granularity provided, the method returns the data in the tag for the given time range with the lower of the closest possible granularity: Raw (granularity of the datasource), 5s, 30s, 60s, 300s, 1200s, 3600s, 10800s, 21600s, 43200s or 86400s.
+If granularity is provided, the method returns the data in the tag for the given time range with the lower of the closest possible granularity: Raw (granularity of the datasource), 5s, 30s, 60s, 300s, 1200s, 3600s, 10800s, 21600s, 43200s or 86400s.